Mailu/Mailu/docs/configuration.rst

 recommended to setup a generic value and later configure a mail alias for that address.

-The ``AUTH_RATELIMIT`` holds a security setting for fighting attackers that try to guess user passwords.
-The value is the limit of failed authentication attempts that a network of IP addresses (/24 for ipv4 and /56 for ipv6) can perform against IMAP, POP and SMTP authentication endpoints.
-Setting this this to ``False`` disables all rate limiting.
+The ``AUTH_RATELIMIT_IP`` (default: 10/hour) holds a security setting for fighting attackers that waste server ressources by trying to guess user passwords (typically using a password spraying attack).
+The value defines the limit of authentication attempts that will be processed on non-existing accounts for a specific IP subnet (as defined in ``AUTH_RATELIMIT_IP_V4_MASK`` and ``AUTH_RATELIMIT_IP_V6_MASK`` below).

+The ``AUTH_RATELIMIT_USER`` (default: 100/day) holds a security setting for fighting attackers that attempt to guess a user's password (typically using a password bruteforce attack).
+The value defines the limit of authentication attempts allowed for any given account within a specific timeframe.

+The ``AUTH_RATELIMIT_EXEMPTION_LENGTH`` (default: 86400) is the number of seconds after a successful login for which a specific IP address is exempted from rate limits.
+This ensures that users behind a NAT don't get locked out when a single client is misconfigured... but also potentially allow for users to attack each-other.

 If ``AUTH_RATELIMIT_SUBNET`` is ``True`` (which is the default), the ``AUTH_RATELIMIT`` rules does also apply to auth requests coming from ``SUBNET``, especially for the webmail.